neuromore/Doc/neuromoreStudio/Nodes.md

 |-----------|-------------|
 | Interpolation Speed | The interpolation speed where 0.0 means the value won't change at all and 1.0 means the input value will directly be mapped to the output value.
 Possible values are in the range *0.75* .. *0.75*.The default value is *0.75*. |
 | Start Value | Start value for interpolation.
 Possible values are in the range *0.00* .. *0.00*.The default value is *0.00*. |
-Start value for interpolation.
-Possible values are in the range *0.00* .. *0.00*.The default value is *0.00*.

 ## Delay
 ![Delay Node Icon](../neuromoreStudio/Images/Nodes/Icons/f903a81e-e39a-11e4-8a00-1681e6b88ec1.png)